 During a visit to the bowl a young BMX dude of about 12 saw me with my skateboard and said “So are you gonna have a skate?”.
 I explained I used to skate here as a kid and haven’t done so in about 15 years.
 To this he replied “Ohhhhh, that’s cool!
 You should just do it, just drop in.
 You’ll remember how!”
-And so i did, and the it was amazing.
+And so I did, and it was amazing!
 That was the beginning of me learning to skate the bowl again.
 I’m not great skater by any stretch of the imagination, nor was I when I was a kid, but that doesn’t matter.
-So this video in a way has turned into a bit of a documentation of me learning to skateboard again at 30 years of age, and why not!
+So this video in a way has turned into a document of me learning to skateboard again at 30 years of age, and why not!
 You gotta do it while you still can.

-Aside from this, there are deeper issues, the song Fitzroy Bowl touches on.
-There are other elements, in between the lines of the story that are hard to express in words.
+Aside from this, there are deeper issues, that Fitzroy Bowl touches upon.
+There are other elements, in between the lines of the story, that are hard to express in words.
 The spaces where this story takes place I know well, the primary school (North Fitzroy Primary School) in the story is my primary school, Edinburgh Gardens is somewhere we did sports days, I learnt to play tennis there, it's where we had Carols By Candlelight each year, we marched through it when our school protested the closure of the Fitzroy Pool in 1998.

-All Nations Park was constructed when I was in High School and I was part of the push to the Darebin Council to build a skate park there.
+All Nations Park was constructed when I was at Northcote High School and part of the push for Darebin Council to build a skate park there.
 My boyfriend and I were both skaters and we met at that skatepark.
 I worked at Kmart in Northcote Plaza (behind All Nations Park) for a few years after High School.

-It doesn't feel like I wrote the song anymore, it feels like I am the sing of this song, and that the song has a life and message of its own.
+It doesn't feel like I wrote the song anymore, it feels like I am the singer of this song, and that the song has a life and message of its own.